henrik42/deeto/README.md

 So Deeto's setter implementation creates a _serialization copy_ (see above) or _defensive copy_ [1, 2] of its argument value (which therefore must be `Serializable` [4]).
-So there is no way for users of Deeto to give a setter method a mutable object and keep a reference to that object through which the client could afterwards change that very object and thus change the DTO's value _behind the scene_.
-The only way to change the __property__ is by using the setter.
+So there is no way for users of Deeto to give a setter method (or one of the mutators) a mutable object and keep a reference to that object through which the client could afterwards change that very object and thus change the DTO's value _behind the scene_.
+The only way to change the __property__ is by using the setters/mutators.
 There just __is no way you can change a value__ [3].

-The same is true for Deeto's getter which also return only a _defensive copy_ of their internal (possibly mutable) value object.
+The same is true for Deeto's getter/toMap which also return only a _defensive copy_ of their internal (possibly mutable) value object.

 [1] http://www.javacreed.com/what-is-defensive-copying/
 [2] http://www.javapractices.com/topic/TopicAction.do?Id=15